-Ahead of the AI, Machine Learning and Robotics in Health Summit, we spoke with Dr. Martin Seneviratne, Digital Health Fellow at Stanford Medicine X, who discussed his recommendations on how we can address the ‘implementation gap’ and further strengthen the link between binary and bedside.
+Ahead of the AI, Machine Learning and Robotics in Health Summit, we spoke with Dr. Martin Seneviratne, Digital Health Fellow at Stanford Medicine X. He discussed his recommendations on how to address the ‘implementation gap’ and further strengthen the link between binary and bedside.

-“The most important part of a machine learning algorithm is what a clinician should do with the output.
-A predictive model without a clear way to intervene for the patient will never make its way into practice”, Dr. Seneviratne argues.
+“The most important part of a machine learning algorithm is what a clinician should do with the output,” said Dr. Seneviratne.

-He points to a number of existing prognostication algorithms, which are theoretically impressive, but which haven’t established a clear clinical use case.
+Dr. Seneviratne points to a number of existing prognostication algorithms which haven’t established a clear clinical use case.

 Dr. Seneviratne will detail further examples of ‘clinically actionable’ AI research at the Summit.